 - The item is related to the Battleship NORTH CAROLINA as the state’s World War II memorial in Wilmington (1961- Present).

 - The item is representative of objects or documents common to the eras of ships named NORTH CAROLINA and not represented in the collection.
+A clear reason for the acquisition should be stipulated.

 If you have something you would like to donate, please contact Curator Mary Ames Booker at firstname.lastname@example.org.
 We make no commitment concerning the display of donated item(s) or their perpetual retention.